 - Deregister iMessage if you are moving to Android.

-Before selling your device, you must precisely follow everything we explained above.
+Before selling your device, you should follow everything we explained above.
 It ensures a comfortable experience for the next owner.
 It also ensures that your private data is no longer on that device.

-This is how you can bypass Activation Lock.
+This is how you can bypass Activation Lock on your iPhone.
 This article was focused on the iPhone and iPad.
 However, the same works for Mac and Apple Watch as well.
 I hope this guide helped you.

 Next, You May Like to Read: